andeggs/Blog/_posts/2013-09-27-strategy-pyramid.md

 </tbody></table>

 Here's what I mean by each one:
-- Objectives: Objectives to be achieved using digital media in order to achieve the overall business or organisational objectives
+- _Objectives_: The aims of the business or organisation
-- Strategy: The strategy for achieving the digital objectives
+- _Strategy_: How the organisational objectives will be achieved
-- Relationships: The brand and the organisation's relationships with customers, audiences, suppliers, stakeholders and others.
+- _Relationships_: The brand and the organisation's relationships with customers, audiences, suppliers, stakeholders and others.
-- Services: The
+- _Services_: The organisation's products and services
+- _Communications_: What the organisation communicates to others
+- _Interactions_: How the organisation

+how does digital fit in?
+go up and down the levels quickly